Skip to content

 Is It Hard to Get Into Manhattan Area Technical College?
 Acceptance Rate & Requirements

 Manhattan Area Technical College, located in Manhattan, Kansas, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 70%.
+The graduation rate is roughly 70%.

 Can I Afford It?